GermanCoding/FritzLED/README.md

 There's a Maven file (pom.xml) included, which should automatically manage dependencies.

 If you do not use Maven:
-FritzLED requires [Apache HttpClients](https://hc.apache.org/httpcomponents-client-ga/index.html) in a recent version and Java 7 or higher to compile.
+FritzLED requires [Apache HttpClients](https://hc.apache.org/httpcomponents-client-ga/index.html), JSON (json.org) and Java 7 or higher to compile.

 # Download
 You can download an up to date pre-compiled version of this program here (Compiled with Java 8):